This post may contain affiliate links. Please read my disclosure policy.

 Honeycomb Candy is fun to make, and totally delicious!

 If you’ve thought about making homemade candy but were afraid the recipe might be too complicated, or hard to get just right, start with this honeycomb brittle by Martha Stewart.
-This recipe couldn’t be easier to follow and the results are consistently wonderful!

 Overview of ingredients: